emworship/emworship.github.io/_posts/2014-10-01-lord-i-need-you-by-matt-maher.md

 {% include _youtube.html v="LuvfMDhTyMA" %}

-## References
+As always, what do you think about **Lord, I Need You** by Matt Maher?
+Let me know in the comments below.

 [^1]: <http://www.crosswalk.com/blogs/dr-ray-pritchard/why-did-you-doubt-11626999.html>
 [^2]: <http://www.worshiptogether.com/songs/songdetail.aspx?iid=1836138>

-As always, what do you think about **Lord, I Need You** by Matt Maher?
-Let me know in the comments below.